-Various methods in [AnnotationSupport](#) and [ReflectionSupport](#) use search algorithms that traverse type hierarchies to locate matching fields and methods-for example, 'AnnotationSupport.findAnnotatedFields(...)', 'ReflectionSupport.findMethods(...)', etc.
+Various methods in [AnnotationSupport](#) and [ReflectionSupport](#) use search algorithms that traverse type hierarchies to locate matching fields and methods - for example, 'AnnotationSupport.findAnnotatedFields(...)', 'ReflectionSupport.findMethods(...)', etc.

-As of JUnit 5.11 (JUnit Platform 1.11), field and method search algorithms adhere to standard Java semantics regarding whether a given field or method is visible or overridden according to the rules of the Java language.
+The field and method search algorithms adhere to standard Java semantics regarding whether a given field or method is visible or overridden according to the rules of the Java language.